ejbenke/SPFx-React-Accordion-Section/README.md

 **1) Create or use a list with a Title and a Content column:**
 * The value in the Title column for each item will appear in the heading bars of the Accordion.
 * The value in the Content column for each item will appear in the collapsible content section of the Accordion
-* When creating the columns, select "Multiple lines of text" and leave as the default of plain text.
-Rich text not currently supported but is my top priority as an enhancement.
+* When creating the columns, select "Multiple lines of text".
+Rich text is now supported within the Content column.